clubdrop/documentation/docs/intro.md

 Here are some resources and tools available to help you get started with **web3**,these should provide a good foundation for you to build upon, **no previous blockchain experience needed**.
 :::

-⚡️**ClubDrop** is a comprehensive solution for web3 community marketing and management.
+⚡️ClubDrop is a comprehensive solution for web3 community marketing and management.
 It assists projects at various stages in developing effective tokenization business strategies, reaching potential users through multiple channels, and helping crypto enterprises expand high-impact communities.

-We are helping businesses, organizations, or users who are entering web3 to solve the following problems 👇:
+We help businesses, organizations, or users who are entering web3 to solve the following problems 👇:

 - Launching tokenization businesses for companies/brands/creators.
 - Lack of experience in web3 marketing and customer acquisition.